 Rifle only: $4,250 - 2x1 - Cook on your own (Cooks can be arranged for an additional charge)

-This 35,000 acre is located outside Three Forks, Montana.
+This ranch is located outside of Three Forks, Montana.
 The ranch is mildly arid with rolling to steep foothills that are sagebrush and juniper covered.
 Many acres of this property is dry land farmed, which creates wonderful deer habitat.
 The ranch also has over 20 miles of Missouri River frontage offering outstanding fishing.
 Trophy whitetail bucks will score between 125-170+ gross B&C points.
 Trophy mule deer bucks will score between140-160+.
 This ranch is also home to a small elk herd.
 The bull elk are hunted with a hard to draw permit.
 (Less than 1% draw for a non-resident) If you are fortunate enough to draw a special permit, you will have opportunities at outstanding elk.
 Lodging is included.